sarahfirozpam-cmd/FutureBuilders2025_NSU_404/README.md

 Solution Overview: GramSheba AI, an offline-first AI based preliminary diagnosis and remote consultancy service.

+# Visual of Desktop and Mobile environment are provided in the files visualizerDesktop.pdf and visualizerMobile.pdf in te root folder of the repository.

 # GramSheba AI: Offline Primary Healthcare MVP

 **GramSheba AI** is a Progressive Web Application (PWA) designed to provide critical primary healthcare support to users in rural Bangladesh.
 Built with an "Offline-First" philosophy, it leverages on-device machine learning to provide symptom analysis and health triage even in areas with zero internet connectivity.